tobias-liaudat/tobias-liaudat.github.io/Miscellaneous.md

 ##  Jobs

-If you are looking for an internship or a PhD check out the [offers](http://www.cosmostat.org/jobs) at CosmoStat or check the offers from Jason McEwen's group [here](http://www.jasonmcewen.org/opportunities/).
+If you are looking for an internship or a PhD check out the [offers](http://www.cosmostat.org/jobs) at CosmoStat or the [offers](http://www.jasonmcewen.org/opportunities/) from Jason McEwen's group.

 ## Outreach